-Another episode subverts the Sheet of Glass example mentioned above.
+- Another episode subverts the Sheet of Glass example mentioned above.
 In this case, the car hits the glass, but simply knocks it down flat on the ground and drives over it.
-The workers then pick the glass back up noting "wow, tough glass."
+The workers then pick the glass back up noting "Wow, tough glass."

-The Simpsons really loves playing subversions for laughs.
-Another example: When the Simpsons are kicked out of their house, Homer remarks: "Well, at least it'snot raining!"
+- The Simpsons really loves playing subversions for laughs.
+Another example: When the Simpsons are kicked out of their house, Homer remarks: "Well, at least it's not raining!"
 Beat.
 "See, it's not raining."

-In Family Guy, Peter has just launched himself from a cannon.
+- In Family Guy, Peter has just launched himself from a cannon.
 Cut to a living room:

 Guy: Great, I've got all my dominoes set up exactly how I want them, next to the good china.
-Now I'll just place this priceless faberge egg next to my newborn hemophiliac baby....(Peter lands with thud outside the window, and looks in.)Peter: Wow.
+Now I'll just place this priceless Fabergé egg next to my newborn hemophiliac baby....(Peter lands with thud outside the window, and looks in.)Peter: Wow.
 Those are all really nice things.

 - Clone High: